 This Quinoa Smoothie with Coffee is the perfect healthy way to start the day!
 With coffee, quinoa flakes, ground flax, cocoa powder and banana, your energy levels will soar.
-This Vegan Quinoa Smoothie is perfect for those mornings where time is tight.
-It is one of the best healthy ways to start the day that I have found!
+Perfect for busy mornings, this recipe is a cinch to throw together - and you can even mix the dry ingredients the night before.

 I have tried for years to make smoothies a regular part of my diet because it is such an easy way to pack in the nutrition!

 It has only been in the last nine months that I've done this consistently.